wikipathways/WikiPathwaysCurator/docs/ReferencesTests/atLeastOneReference.md

 The pathway does not cite a reference with a PubMed identifier, DOI, or ISBN.

+Because the current platform does not recognize URLs, it can occur that this curation suggestion shows up, despite there being a reference, being the URL (e.g. an online reference book from the NIH).

 ## Curation action

 An additional PubMed identifier or DOI can be added to the pathway.